wemake-services/meta/_rsdp/creating-merge-requests.md

 Merge request heading consists of three main parts: conditional `WIP:`, `${ISSUE_NUMBER}`, explaining heading.
 You should only use `WIP:` when this merge request [is not ready to be merged yet](https://wemake.services/meta/rsdp/creating-merge-requests#when-to-create-a-merge-request).
 Then, you should place your issue number.
-Merge request heading must have a sane name, very closed to the one used for the original issue.
+Merge request heading must have a sane name, very close to the one used for the original issue.

 All in one: `WIP: 823 Adds a "remember me" to user registration form`.
-When your merge request be ready, you will need to remove `WIP:` part.
+When your merge request is ready, you will need to remove `WIP:` part.

 ## Merge request template